 To find the best deals, we recommend our search engine where you’ll find the best rates guaranteed and discounts of up to 75%.

 - Hotels in London - find the best deals online

 Renting a serviced apartment in London is a great alternative to a hotel.
 To find the best offers, we recommend our search engine:

 Staying in a hostel in London is also quite expensive.
-A shared room per night is approximately £15.
+A shared room per night is approximately £ 15 (US$ 18.60).
 The most popular hostels are: The Generator, Globetrotter Inn and Piccadilly Backpackers.

-We recommend the following two websites to look for this type of accommodation:
+We recommend the following website to look for this type of accommodation: